-All homeowners are required to insure their homes upon purchase.
-If you live in certain areas susceptible to natural disasters such as flooding, earthquake or wildfires, you might consider additional insurance that protects in the event of any tragedies.
+All homeowners are required to ensure their homes upon purchase.
+If you live in certain areas susceptible to natural disasters such as flooding, earthquake, or wildfires, you might consider additional insurance that protects you in the event of any tragedies.

 These are events nobody hopes will happen but you never know when it might hit and the peace of mind homeowner’s insurance cover brings in such an event saves you a lot of money and time.
 Knowing the cost of insurance and the type of insurance you’ll require for your location helps to prevent sticker shock.